Fundamentals of Two-Dimensional Art I

 IV.
 Learning Objectives

-C. Student will list and identify, through visual example, concepts of “depth in plastic illusion” of: linear perspective, atmospheric perspective, chiaroscuro, position, size, color, overlap and transparency.
+3. Student will list and identify, through visual example, concepts of “depth in plastic illusion” of: linear perspective, atmospheric perspective, chiaroscuro, position, size, color, overlap, and transparency.

 (The following objectives all constitute the use of original art work to solve specific visual problem assignments)

-D. Student will design and compose artwork that examines and illustrates …
+4. Student will design and compose artwork, through tactile and digital applications, that examines and illustrates …

 5. Color; color wheel, mixing to create secondaries and intermediates, color grays and browns

 6. Composition; symmetrical, asymmetrical radial, spiral, and crystallographic

 5. Student will objectively critique his/her and others’ art work